-The most important factor for controlling the burn rate of the PEARL 3600 is a good seal on the door gasket.
+The most important factor for controlling the burn rate of the FOCUS 3600 is a good seal on the door gasket.
 If the door gasket is worn or damaged to the point where the seal is not adequate as described above, then remove and replace the gasket.
 Replacement kits are available from your RSF dealer.

-If needed, the hinges can be adjusted to improve the alignment of the door latch with respect to the hole in the fireplace facing, and for easy installation/removal of the door.
+If needed, the door hinges can be adjusted to improve the alignment of the door latch with respect to the latch pin on the fireplace in the fireplace facing, and for easy installation/removal of the door.